How high-growth rehab clinics are pulling away from the pack

 Their top challenge: hiring and capacity constraints (39%).
 It’s the same uphill battle most clinics face, but for these practices, the struggle isn’t about keeping doors open—it’s about keeping up with demand.
 By contrast, lower-growth clinics were far more likely to cite staffing instability (56%), along with frustration over insurance reimbursement (59%) and fragmented technology systems (13%).

 The story is clear: low-growth clinics are fighting for stability.
 High-growth clinics are after scale.
+The evidence shows that the clinics pulling ahead share a set of proven, demonstrated practices:

-Their data, teams, and workflows move together.
-They’re not just adopting new tools; they’re integrating them into a single, reliable system that scales.
+Across every data point from our survey of nearly 600 practices, the same truth emerges: high-growth clinics are more connected.
+Their data, teams, and workflows move together as a unified system.
+They're not just adopting new tools; they're integrating them into a single, reliable platform that scales with their growth.

 {{report-cta-banner}}